openvinotoolkit/openvino/tools/pot/docs/BestPractices.md

 Since the Accuracy-aware Quantization calls the Default Quantization at the first step it means that all the parameters of the latter one are also valid and can be applied to the accuracy-aware scenario.

-> **NOTE**: In general case, possible speedup after applying the Accuracy-aware Quantization algorithm is less than after the Default Quantization when the model gets fully-quantized.
+> **NOTE**: In general case, possible speedup after applying the Accuracy-aware Quantization algorithm is less than after the Default Quantization when the model gets fully quantized.

 ### Reducing the performance gap of Accuracy-aware Quantization
-To improve model performance after Accuracy-aware Quantization you can try the `"tune_hyperparams"` setting and set it `True`.
-It will enable searching of optimal quantization parameters before reverting layers to the "backup" precision.
+To improve model performance after Accuracy-aware Quantization, you can try the `"tune_hyperparams"` setting and set it to `True`.
+It will enable searching for optimal quantization parameters before reverting layers to the "backup" precision.
 Note, that this can increase the overall quantization time.

 If you do not achieve the desired accuracy and performance after applying the Accuracy-aware Quantization algorithm or you need an accurate fully-quantized model, we recommend either using Quantization-Aware Training from [NNCF](@ref docs_nncf_introduction).